lilissun/goutil/README.md

 our `PriorityQueue` can support it by creating a new `PriorityQueue` with the extended `slice`.
 For instance, the following code defines Documents that support `Push` and `Pop` with dynamic size.
-Actually, if dynamic size is a requirement, our `PriorityQueue` is not very appealing against the official implementation.
+Frankly speaking, if dynamic size is a requirement, our `PriorityQueue` is similar comparing with the official implementation.

 ```go
 type Documents struct {